rapmd73/JackrabbitRelay/README.md

         for the LINK market, so the minimum is expressed in LINK.
 The forth colum is what the amount would be if expressed is USD or a simplar stablecoin.

+    AnalyzeAsset <exchange> <account or NONE> <asset>

+        This program allows for the examination of a signle asset.

     RelayPassThru